 Startups are particularly sensitive to IP protection, or the lack thereof, as a significant amount of a startup’s business may be associated with a single good or service.
 An ineffective IP strategy may doom a company before it gets off the ground.
 Our practitioners are well versed in navigating the IP landscape in a manner that minimizes cost and maximizes value.
-At Suiter Swantz, our goal is to provide startups and small businesses with a strong, valuable and flexible IP footing.
+At Suiter Swantz IP, our goal is to provide startups and small businesses with a strong, valuable and flexible IP footing.

-Intellectual Property law provides for the protection of a variety of intangible assets, allowing a business to limit the unauthorized use of their IP.
+Intellectual Property law provides for the protection of a variety of intangible assets, which allow a business to limit the unauthorized use of their IP.
+At Suiter Swantz IP, we work hard at transforming your innovation into assets that you can use.
 These assets may include inventions, company names, logos, symbols, software code, writings, designs, music, recipes and similar intellectual works.
 Intellectual property protection encompasses the following categories: patents, trademarks, copyrights and trade secrets.
-Startups and small businesses also often require the use of contractual agreements, such as non-disclosure agreements (NDAs) and work-for-hire agreements to protect their IP.
+Startups and small businesses also often require the use of contractual agreements, such as non-disclosure agreements (NDAs), work-for-hire agreements and licensing agreements to protect their IP.

 Budget Constraints and Timing

-The financial constraints experience by most startups and small businesses are compounded by strict government-imposed timing requirements associated with some forms of IP, particularly patents.
-Due to recent changes in patent law, it is important that a patent application be filed before any public use, offer of sale, sale, publication, or other public disclosure of the given subject matter.
-Failure to do so may result in a dedication of the subject matter (i.e., the invention) to the public (and thus a loss of patent rights).
-Your particular situation should be discussed with a patent practitioner.
+The financial constraints experienced by most startups and small businesses are compounded by strict government-imposed timing requirements associated with some forms of IP, particularly patents.
+It is important to speak with a patent attorney before any public use, offer of sale, sale, publication, or other public disclosure of the given subject matter.
+Failure to timely file a patent application may result in a dedication of the subject matter (i.e., the invention) to the public (and thus a loss of patent rights).
+While United States law may provide for a grace period in some instances, your particular situation should be discussed with a patent attorney.